I came across this item the other day:

 On Tuesday, McCain warned America could not afford the "confused leadership of an inexperienced candidate who once suggested bombing our ally Pakistan" and suggested talks without preconditions with US foes.

-exactly what Obama said he would do (indeed, going even further):
+Now, lo and behold, the Bush administration is now doing exactly what Obama said he would do (indeed, going even further):

 A secret order issued by George Bush giving US special forces carte blanche to mount counter-terrorist operations inside Pakistani territory raised fears last night that escalating conflict was spreading from Afghanistan to Pakistan and could ignite a region-wide war.